NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

 ## Design Note — Forwarding Detection

-For forwarding detection, I compare the rs1_addr and rs2_addr of the current instruction with the destination register (rd) of instructions in later stages (e.g. ID_EX, EX_MEM).
+For forwarding detection, I compare the rs1_addr and rs2_addr of the current instruction with the destination register (rd) of instructions in later stages (e.g. EX_MEM, MEM_WB). rs1_addr and rs2_addr is equivalent to ID_EX.rs1 and ID_EX.rs2.

 I am currently deciding whether to:
 - add more ports to expose these values directly, or